hollowdll/hakjdb/docs/api.md

 The storage service `StorageService` is defined in the `storage.proto` file.
 This service contains RPCs to work with operations related to data storage.

+Common gRPC metadata keys for this service's RPCs:
+- `database-name`: The database to use.
+Required.

 RPCs:
 - SetString
 - GetString